MicrosoftDocs/visualstudio-docs/docs/ide/reference/resetsettings-devenv-exe.md

 - *SettingsFile*

   Optional.
-The full path and name of the settings file to apply to Visual Studio.
+The full path and name of the `.vssettings` file to apply to Visual Studio.

 - *DefaultCollectionSpecifier*